Jason Benson, Owner Of Paulding County’s Skyren Concrete, Details Ongoing Work For Cherokee County

 Dallas, Georgia Concrete Construction Company Contributes to Project Renovating Former Fire Station To Become The Charlie Ferguson Community Center

-Dallas, Georgia, USA, 2022-May-05 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, discussed the company’s ongoing participation in the renovation of the Old Fire Station No. 9 in North Canton, Georgia into a new community center, serving both the residents of North Canton and the Pea Ridge Community.
+Dallas, Georgia, USA, 2022-May-12 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, discussed the company’s ongoing participation in the renovation of the Old Fire Station No. 9 in North Canton, Georgia into a new community center, serving both the residents of North Canton and the Pea Ridge Community.
+The community center will house after-school programs and senior activities, as well as host family reunions, events and other functions.

 “Providing the essential foundational components of this fire station renovation is a challenge we’re eager to complete,” said Benson.
 “Thinking ahead to all of the lasting memories that will be created at this locations for many years to come, definitely brings a smile to my face.”